-Long-term deterioration from asbestos fibers hardens the affected person’s lung.
+Long-term deterioration from asbestos fibers harden the affected person’s lung.
 This can deprive them of oxygen and eventually suffocate them.
 In some cases, lung deterioration can cause other illnesses to arise.
 Asbestosis may lead to heart failure or mesothelioma.

 A “pleural effusion” is a buildup of fluid in the lung lining.
 Pleural effusions are caused when pressure is put on the lung lining, which makes the blood vessels leak fluid.